-By the end of your time abroad, depending on how much you traveled, you may have racked up a bill of anywhere between $2,000-5,000.
+By the end of your time abroad, depending on how much you traveled, you may have racked up a bill of anywhere between $2,000-5,000, depending on both where you went and what you did, but also on how many weekends you traveled around.
 If you went abroad with the goal to see and experience the world, then it’s worth it!
 You just need to be prepared.

 There is so much you can do to prevent wasting your money. it just takes a little bit of extra effort!
 Plan your study abroad budget ahead of time to make the most of this life-changing semester.